ShuqingR/MIPM_arth/README.md

 # MIPM_arth
 A record of the UROP project in 2024 Summer

-Contents:
-1. Growth Parameters
-    - A guide note with essential code: 1_Growth_Par.html
+Guide notes with essential codes
-    -
++ files of raw code and their outputs.